dmuth/septa-vs-covid-19/README.md

 - Make sure you have <a href="https://www.docker.com/">Docker</a> installed on your machine.
 - Clone this repo and cd to that directory.
-- Create a `logs/` directory.
+- 2020 Train data is already in the `logs/` directory.
-- <a href="https://www.dropbox.com/sh/3jnvonaqtmvc3wh/AACvwz3DMTXrW56P8xBUUIcSa?dl=0">Download my 2020 train data</a>, decompress it, and put the JSON file for 2020 into the `logs/` directory.
+   - But if you would like train data from past years, <a href="https://www.dropbox.com/sh/3jnvonaqtmvc3wh/AACvwz3DMTXrW56P8xBUUIcSa?dl=0">it can be downloaded from Dropbox</a>.
 - Run `./go.sh` to start up Splunk.

 At this point, Splunk will be running on <a href="https://localhost:8000/">https://localhost:8000/</a>,